sap-tutorials/Tutorials/tutorials/hana-dbx-query/hana-dbx-query.md

     ```SQL
     SELECT * FROM HOTEL.HOTEL;
-    INSERT INTO HOTEL.HOTEL VALUES(27, 'River Boat', '79872', '788 MAIN STREET');  --will cause a unique constraint error when executed
+    INSERT INTO HOTEL.HOTEL VALUES(24, 'River Boat', '788 MAIN STREET', 'New Orleans', 'LA', '79872'); --will cause a unique constraint error when executed
     ```

 4. Expand the **Run** dropdown menu.
 Notice that there are multiple options along with their shortcut keys.